Visiting a Few of the Sacred Sites of Ireland on a Spiritual Quest

 County Clare

-Our next stop was to see the Cliffs of Moher a place that I have visited in my dreams, so it felt important for me to see it in real life.
+Our next stop was to see the Cliffs of Moher a place that I have visited in my dreams before being there in person, so it felt important for me to see it in real-life.
 This is a popular tourist destination and the day we visited, it was full of tour buses and people everywhere, so do not go there expecting to have the place all to yourself.
-I hear that the majority of the locals avoid the Cliffs due to the hundreds of tourists.
-While we were there, we engaged in a breathing meditation and one of our fellow travelers facilitated qigong for the group.
-Before we visited the Cliffs, we stopped in at the Burren Perfumery and I bought a floral perfume that smells delicious, I still get compliments when I wear it today, scents have a way of taking us back to places.
-I highly recommend stopping in for a bite at the Perfumery's Tea Room where they serve delicious scones, and other baked goods, and lunch with soup and salad on the menu.
+I have been told that the majority of the locals avoid the Cliffs due to the thousands of tourists that frequent there.
+While we were at the Cliffs, we engaged in a breathing meditation and one of our fellow travelers facilitated qigong for the group.
+For the shoppers in the group, we stopped in at the Burren Perfumery where I bought a floral perfume that smelled amazing, I still get compliments when I wear it today, scents have a way of taking us back to places.
+Whethere you are looking to buy perfume or not, I recommend stopping in for a bite at the Perfumery's Tea Room where they serve delicious scones, and other baked goods.

-After we left the Cliffs of Moher, we had planned on staying in Galway for a few nights before we met up with our local Irish guide John Willmott in Sligo, As we were on our way to Galway a hurricane was coming in from the Atlantic Ocean and brought in the heaviest of rain.
-Our driver Séamus with sweat on his brow did an amazing job of getting us safely to our next lodging destination.
+As our group was on its way to Brigid's Garden, in Galway, a hurricane was stirring up in the Atlantic Ocean.
+Our driver Séamus with sweat on his brow did an amazing job of getting us safely to our next lodging destination in Connemara.
 Due to the bad weather, we had to pass up our plans to see Brigid's Garden that day.

 Galway